ADGEfficiency/dsr-rl/PITCHME.md

 Stable training
 - no longer bootstrapping from the same function, but from an old & fixed version of $Q(s,a)$

-Reduces the correlation between the target used to train the network and the current network approximation
+- reduces correlation between the target created for the network and the network itself

 ---
 ### Stability techniques